janhq/jan/docs/docs/docs/README.md

 ### Extensions

-Ultimately, we aim for a `VSCode` or `Obsidian` like SDK that allows **devs to build and customize complex AI applications for their specific needs**, in less than 30 minutes.
+Ultimately, we aim for a `VSCode` or `Obsidian` like SDK that allows **devs to build and customize complex and ethical AI applications for any use case**, in less than 30 minutes.

 In fact, the current Jan [Desktop Client](https://jan.ai/) is actually just a specific set of extensions & integrations built on top of this framework.